 FAQs About Your New Weed Eater String

-Now that you have more information than you ever thought you’d need about weed eater string, and our top product picks, the only thing left is to make your choice.
-Before you do, here are a few helpful answers to common questions that will help you get you up and running with your new trimmer string.
+Now that you have more information about weed eater string and some of the top product picks, it should be easier to make a choice.
+Before you do, here are a few answers to some of the most frequently asked questions that will help you get you up and running with your new weed wacker string.

 Some string trimmers require pre-cut lengths of line.
 Others use either one or two long lengths of line that wind onto a spool.
-You may need to remove the spool from the housing, or you may need to load it in place.
-Refer to your owner’s manual or the manufacturer’s website for detailed instructions for your specific trimmer brand and model.
+You may need to remove the spool from the housing or load it in place.
+Refer to the owner’s manual or manufacturer’s website for detailed instructions for your specific trimmer brand and model.

 Wind the string in the opposite direction of its rotation.
-In most cases, it should be wound counterclockwise.
+In most cases, you’ll want to wind the string counterclockwise.
 Many trimmer manufacturers imprint an arrow on the spool to show the proper direction to wind the string.